 - Figure the total "occupant weight" you will be transporting.
-To do this, multiply yourself and your passenger by 70 kg (150 lbs). - Subtract this number from the Vehicle Capacity Weight (185 kg/ 400 lbs).
+To do this, multiply the number of people (driver and all passengers) by 70 kg (150 lbs). - Subtract this number from the Vehicle Capacity Weight (325 kg/ 700 lbs). - If you are towing a trailer, subtract the tongue weight.
+See Towing a Trailer on page 122.

 This final number is the total weight of cargo you can load in or on the car.
-With two occupants (a driver and a passenger), the maximum recommended weight for cargo is 45 kg (100 lbs).
+With four occupants (driver and three passengers), the maximum recommended weight for cargo is 45 kg (100 lbs).

 Where you store this cargo, and how well you secure it, are just as important as how much it weighs.
 Make sure you load cargo so it will not shift while driving.
 When storing items in the trunk, place them as far forward as possible.
+You could store additional items on the floor behind the front seats.
+Make sure they cannot roll under the front seat and interfere with the pedals.